Net Impact mobilizes new generations to use their skills and careers to drive transformational social and environmental change.

 Energy Efficiency Center

-The UC Davis Energy Efficiency Center aims to accelerate energy efficiency innovation and to stimulate the transfer of the technology into the marketplace.
+The UC Davis Energy Efficiency Center aims to accelerate energy efficiency innovation and to stimulate the transfer of technology into the marketplace.
 The center is uniquely poised to make significant contributions to this effort by supporting and energizing activities and expertise already well established at UC Davis.
 Read more >

 Fun Fact: Did you know that Gallagher Hall, home to the Graduate School of Management is a Leed Certified building?